SAM Team

 What is your role in the SAM project?

-I am a member of the science team and am involved in the calibration of the SAM instrument, for demonstration through analysis of Mars analog materials and other samples.
+I am a member of the science team and am involved in the calibration of

 The most interesting thing for me is the idea to really build a very unusual GC/MS system from scratch.
 In particular I like working on the laboratory prototype and learning to how to implement the experiments into the FM.
 Most Challenging?
 The very tight schedule until delivery of the instrument.